kreshuklab/ADL4IA-2025/webinar3/README.md

 # Exercises for Webinar 3

 We provide exercises in pytorch.
-Work through all the exercises.
+You should work through all the exercises before the 3rd Webinar session. during the webinar we will have a Q&A session to answer any questions youo may have about the notebooks or exercises.

 ## Pytorch

-In the first two exercises we follow up on the exercises from webinar 2 and implement a CNN and data augmentation for image classification on the cifar dataset.
+In the first two exercises we implement a CNN and data augmentation for image classification on the cifar dataset.
 The last exercise provides an introduction to image segmentation with a U-net to prepare us for the course and introduce a very important method for bioimage analysis.

-For the pytorch exercises, please use the `DL Course(Pytorch)` environment in BAND.
-You can start it via `Applications->Programming->DL Course(Pytorch)`.
+For the pytorch exercises, please use the `DL Course(Pytorch)` environment in BARD.

 ## Additional materials: